Friday, 31 October 2025

 The road was quite mixed quality heading towards the main Cerro Leon campsite, but once there we had an enjoyable 90 minutes of birding before dark.
 I managed to find my only lifer in the area; White-lored Spinetail, but it did not show well and did not respond to playback.
 What did show well was a pair of very attractive Black-bellied Antwren, which we got nice views of.
 Amazonian Motmot and Purplish Jay were other new birds that we recorded here first.

 We had snacks for dinner and then drove back to our lodging in the dark to search for mammals.
-It started well with dozens of Little Nightjars on the road, as well as a metre long snake, but once we turned on to the main road the quantity of sightings dropped off.
+It started well with dozens of Little Nightjars on the road, as well as a metre-long Banded Pampas Snake, but once we turned on to the main road the quantity of sightings dropped off.
 It started with a Crab-eating Fox, which did not show well, and the only other mammal we encountered was a Pampas Fox which equally did not show well.
 A Chaco Owl made an obligatory appearance as well.
-Once back at camp we did a little more exploring and in a much shorted time frame had almost exactly the same result, but these foxes showed much better, and we also had a couple of Tapeite.
+Once back at camp we did a little more exploring and in a much shorter time frame had almost exactly the same result, but these foxes showed much better, and we also had a couple of Tapeite.
 Not a bad night in the end but certainly not to the standard of recent nights.

 Thursday, 30 October 2025